microsoft/vscode-wiki/Roadmap.md

 - Continue to incrementally improve presentation and behavior across the board.
 Examples include:
    - :runner: Harmonize hovers, completion items, completion item details
-   - Welcome page
+   - :runner: Welcome page
    - :runner: Use tabs instead of the terminal dropdown
-- Revisit/review the first run experience for VS Code as well as newly installed extensions.
+- :runner: Revisit/review the first run experience for VS Code as well as newly installed extensions.
 For example, we want to reduce the number of notifications that are shown.
 - :runner: Touch and mobile support for VS Code in the browser
 - Investigate how users can express what they want to use VS Code for after they installed it.
 For example, a user wants to develop a website with a Go backend, VS Code should provide light-weight guidance to get all the right extensions and configure them appropriately.